 Snow White’s Grotto

 Snow White’s Grotto is a great spot to visit, both day and night for one of the most peaceful places at Disneyland.
 This area is on the right side of Sleeping Beauty’s Castle.
 There is Snow White’s wishing well where you can drop a coin in and make a wish.
 You can hear Snow White sing I’m Wishing.
 In addition to seeing and hearing a beautiful waterfall with Snow White and the Seven Dwarfs.
 Unfortunately, there are no benches or seating in this area.
-However, with the water cascading down and fewer people around, it is a wonderful spot to stay at and relax for a while.
+However, with the water cascading down and fewer people around, it is a wonderful spot to stay and relax for a while.

 Princess Fantasy Faire (After it Closes)

 Another area for peaceful places at Disneyland is Princess Fantasy Faire.
 After it is closed for the day with the princess meet and greets.
-Just to the left of Sleeping Beauty’s Castle is a wonderfully themed area that is designed with the similar theme of Fantasyland.
+Just to the left of Sleeping Beauty’s Castle is a wonderfully themed area that is designed with a similar theme of Fantasyland.
 The Fantasy Faire Theatre has Theatrical shows during the day and then swing dancing on Saturday nights.
 However, on the other nights, it is one of the least crowded areas of the park.
-Same with the area where the princess meet and greet building is.
+Same as the area where the princess meet and greet building is.
 Right in the center of the courtyard is Rupenzel Tower with Rapunzel looking out of the tower and her hair winding all around to the bottom.
 If you are here long enough, her hair will light up!

 Tinker Bell Pixie Hollow at Night

 While you can’t go into Tinker Bell’s meet and greet area at night, there is Pixie Hollow right in front of it.
-Between Main Street, U.S.A. and Pixie Hollow is a pond area with a water feature.
+Between Main Street, U.S.A., and Pixie Hollow is a pond area with a water feature.
 At night, this area has a water and light show every 15 minutes.
 There is usually not a lot of people in this area.
 (Although, during the fireworks time, there may be more people “around” this area.)
 However, this is one of the peaceful places at Disneyland at night and one that shouldn’t be missed!

 Tom Sawyer’s Island

 Tom Sawyers Island is one of my favorite peaceful places at Disneyland.
 During my last trip to the park, it was closed due to the Star Wars construction.
 As a result, I wasn’t able to visit this area to help with my anxiety and I missed it!
 Tom Sawyer’s Island is a great place to go to get away from the crowds.
 There are not as many people over on the island.
 At least it doesn’t feel like there is.
-With all the dirt paths, trees, bushes, caves waterfalls and fun things to discover on the island, it can be a very peaceful experience.
+With all the dirt paths, trees, bushes, caves waterfalls, and fun things to discover on the island, it can be a very peaceful experience.

 Don’t feel like exploring the island?
 Have a seat on one of the many benches that are all over the island.
-In fact, if you decide to stay a while, there are even bathrooms on the island!
+In fact, if you decide to stay awhile, there are even bathrooms on the island!

 Finally on the list of peaceful places at Disneyland is The Disneyland Railroad.
 Day or night, this ride can be a nice escape from people for a while.
 If you just need some quiet time.
 While there are others on the train around you, there is just something about riding that train all the way around Disneyland that is just calming.
 This is one of my favorite places to go to calm my anxiety regarding crowds and people.
 Also, even if you have ridden around the entire park, you can still continue to ride it for as long as you like!
 Therefore, this means that you can keep going until you feel refreshed!